From this video you’ll learn that…

 Let’s say if I decide to become an affiliate marketer, what do you have to do?
 Where do I start?

-So basically, if you want to become an affiliate marketer like, there are two things you kind of need to be passionate about or you need to consider.
+So basically, if you want to become an affiliate marketer, there are two things you need to be passionate about or consider.

 What are the most efficient strategies in affiliate marketing?